-Description: This course is equivalent to an introductory college-level writing course.
+Description: This course is equivalent to an introductory college-level literary analysis course.
 Learn about the elements of argument and composition as you develop your critical-reading and writing skills.
 You'll read and analyze nonfiction works from various periods and write essays with different aims: for example, to explain an idea, argue a point, or persuade your reader of something.

-- 10th Grade Lit or Gifted 10th Grade Lit - Minimum Grade of 85% (or 80% for Gifted 10th Literature)
+• 10th Grade Lit Minimum Grade of 85% (S1) or Gifted 10th Grade Lit Minimum Grade of 80% (S1)